lindell/multi-gitter/README.md

 Global Flags:
   -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -L, --log-level string     The level of logging that should be made.
 Available values: trace, debug, info, error (default "info")
+  -o, --org strings          The name of the GitHub organization.
   -T, --token string         The GitHub personal access token.
 Can also be set using the GITHUB_TOKEN environment variable.
 ```